godotengine/godot-docs/tutorials/3d/3d_antialiasing.rst

 not do much against specular aliasing.

 This technique is still sometimes used in mobile games.
-However, on desktop platforms, FXAA generally fell out of fashion in favor of temporal antialiasing, which is much more effective against specular aliasing.
+However, on desktop platforms, FXAA has generally fallen out of favor in favor of temporal antialiasing, which is much more effective against specular aliasing.
 Nonetheless, exposing FXAA as an in-game option may still be worthwhile for players with low-end GPUs.